EpicGamesExt/raddebugger/README.md

   Used by the debugger to visualize source code files.
 Users ask for text lines, tokens, and metadata, and it is prepared on background threads.
-- `type_graph` (`TG_`): Code for analyzing and navigating type structures from RADDBG debug info files, with the additional capability of constructing synthetic types *not* found in debug info.
+- `type_graph` (`TG_`): Code for analyzing and navigating type structures from RADDBGI debug info files, with the additional capability of constructing synthetic types *not* found in debug info.
 Used in `eval` and for various visualization features.
 - `ui` (`UI_`): Machinery for building graphical user interfaces.
 Provides a